KCcooldude11/Startup/README.md

   difficult, however, the boostrap tables were easy to work with.
 I also learned how to add background images for pages and such.

+  Startup Html/CSS

+    This assignment taught me A LOT about writing my own css, using boostrap, and even a little bit of basic javascript to get look scroll effect animations.
+One big thing I learned is that to save time you can make a section class in which you can include images, text and other objects and within the section css part include universal positioning, padding, width/height etc. and then all of the objects within section will fallback on those presets.
+This also caused me a little confusion at times though at times.
+    Box-shadow works with a button, even if button is reshaped into a elipse.
+    You can animate text or even an image with (example->) @keyframes _animationname{
+    0%{opacity: 0;}
+    100%{opacity: 1;}
+    }
+    font-weight can give text a wider brushstroke appearance, allowing for a kind of font customization outside of font presets you may be working with To give a background a cooler look rather than a simple solid color you can use: linear-gradient(1 color, 2nd color) and it will fade from on color to another using #btn:hover you can add a color change or some animation when the user hovers over a button, and with #btn:active you can add what happens when a user presses the button.